gpotet/software-design-training/instructions/iteration_2_marketing.md

 # Marketing: newsletter

 Our store is full of goods to sell, but still has too few sales.
-We want to create a monthly newsletter (`newsletter_job`) recommending best books of the month to all our users, with their corresponding average ratings.
+We want to create a monthly newsletter recommending best books of the month to all our users, with their corresponding average ratings.
+For this we will use `Marketing::NewsletterMailer#monthly`

 But we also started to split properly our application in isolated components with clear boundaries, and we'll need to do some refactoring along the way:
 * Our products repository is a core capability that we want to isolate properly from anything related to marketing.
 In particular, this means: